TesterQuality/edx-documentation/en_us/release_notes/source/documentation/index.rst

 edX Research Guide
 ==================================

-* Descriptions of the video events in the `Tracking Logs`_ chapter are updated.

-* There is new information about video events that the edX mobile app emits in the `Tracking Logs`_ chapter.
+* Updated information is available for video events that the the edX mobile app emits.
+See the `Tracking Logs`_ chapter.

 ======================================
 edX Data Analytics API Version 0 Alpha